The Lie of Certainty

 Let the old identity you’ve been living through crack.

-Because when you stop performing with certainty, you stop performing yourself.
+Because when you stop performing with certainty, you stop performing the version of yourself others helped you construct.

 This is the moment when you can finally see clearly.
 Finally feel fully.
 Finally lead well.
 Finally enjoy the life you have.
 Not because you are right.
-Not because you’re in something you think you control.
+Not because you feel in control.

 But because for the first time you’re awake, breathing crisp, clean air.